Rainy-City1212/Rainys-IW4x-Trickshot-Mod-Menu/README.md

 * Some maps may crash with high bot counts.
 * If bots do not move, the map may be missing proper bot/waypoint support.
 * This menu is intended for private matches, not public cheating.
 * Bots climb ladders weirdly.
-I believe this is from some edits I did for "Bot Combat" in the mod files, but plan to fix this in future release.
+I believe this is from some edits I did for "Bot Combat" in the mod files, but plan to fix this in a future release.

 ## Credits